greentic-ai/greentic-interfaces/crates/greentic-interfaces/README.md

 | `greentic:interfaces-provider@0.1.0` | Provider self-description (`ProviderMeta`). |
 | `greentic:interfaces-pack@0.1.0` | Component world exporting `meta()` and `invoke()` for pack execution.

-The build script stages each package (plus dependencies) into `target/wit-bindgen/` so downstream tooling resolves imports deterministically.
+The build script stages each package (plus dependencies) into `$OUT_DIR/wit-staging` so downstream tooling resolves imports deterministically.
+The absolute path is exported as `WIT_STAGING_DIR`, so consumers never need write access to the package directory even when building from crates.io.

 ## Rust bindings